 It may not be viewed with the same stigma it has had in the past but we are allowing these painful issues to become something we can sell.
 Awareness campaigns haven’t provided enough tangible support.
 What they have done, however, is to spin it into something marketable.

-A few months ago, NME magazine put Stormzy on the cover of an issue titled "Depression: it's time to talk" without his permission.
+Last year, NME magazine put Stormzy on the cover of an issue titled "Depression: it's time to talk" without his permission.
 The cover is designed to give the impression that he gave NME an exclusive interview in which he spoke about his mental health, when in fact he turned their request down.
 Instead, they quoted things he'd said during a different interview with Channel 4.

 During that interview, Stormzy spoke about the misconceptions about depression and what convinced him to talk about it on his debut album.
 Being the first time Stormzy had spoken so openly about depression, the video ended up going viral.
 NME then basically printed the transcript of that interview in order to capitalise on the traction.